 - Unexplained dramatic shifting of your teeth

-If any of these symptoms are present on your lips, cheeks, palate, gum tissue, tongue, face, and/or neck, you should contact our office to schedule a consultation with Dr. Aiken or Dr. Berry.
+If any of these symptoms are present on your lips, cheeks, palate, gum tissue, tongue, face, and/or neck, you should contact our office to schedule a consultation with Dr. Aiken or Dr. Shessel.
 A comprehensive head and neck examination, and possibly radiographs, will be performed to identify any abnormalities.
 A personalized treatment plan will then be discussed between you and your doctor.